navapbc/template-application-flask/docs/app/database/database-management.md

 ## Basic operations
 ### Initialize

 To start a local Postgres database container in a detached state and run any pending migrations, run `make init-db`.
-Running `make init` will also call `init-db` automatically.
+During initial setup, `init-db` is called automatically when running `make init`.

 ### Start